reubenconducts/reubenconducts/README.md

 - 👋 Hi, I’m @reubenconducts
-- 👀 I’m interested in music, math, and ethical AI
+- 👀 I’m interested in music, math, and all things nerdy.
+Currently, I am upskilling as a data scientist and AI researcher.
 - 📫 How to reach me: reuben@stern-reuben.com is the best way!
 I am also on Instagram @reubassoon
 <!---
 reubenconducts/reubenconducts is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.